-BACKGROUND OF LOCAL TOILETS STRATEGY REVIEW In July 2017, the Public Health (Wales) Act 2017 ('the Act') received Royal Assent, and brought together a range of practical actions for improving and protecting public health in Wales.
+1.00 BACKGROUND OF LOCAL TOILETS STRATEGY REVIEW 1.01 In July 2017, the Public Health (Wales) Act 2017 ('the Act') received Royal Assent, and brought together a range of practical actions for improving and protecting public health in Wales.
 Part 8 of the Act introduced the provision of toilets and specifically the Act placed a duty on each local authority in Wales to prepare, publish and maintain a local toilets strategy for its area.
 The Act provided that this strategy must include an assessment of the community's need for toilets, including changing facilities for babies and changing places facilities for disabled persons.
 The duty to prepare a local toilets strategy does not in itself require local authorities directly to provide and maintain public toilets, but it does require them to take a strategic view across their area on how these facilities can be provided and accessed by their local population.
-Flintshire's local toilets strategy was approved and published in May 2019 following public consultation, which is attached in Appendix 1 .
+1.02 Flintshire's local toilets strategy was approved and published in May 2019 following public consultation, which is attached in Appendix 1 .
 Consultation for the proposed Local Toilets Strategy was held between 4 th February 2019 and 26 th April 2019.
-The consultation received nearly 200 responses, which informed the proposed strategy's 12-point action plan for the following two-year period (Appendix 1 - Page 10) The Act provides specific timescales that must be followed in relation to the review of local toilets strategies.
+The consultation received nearly 200 responses, which informed the proposed strategy's 12-point action plan for the following two-year period ( Appendix 1 - Page 10 ) 1.03 The Act provides specific timescales that must be followed in relation to the review of local toilets strategies.
 The statutory timetable must be followed, even if a local authority decides, for operational reasons, to voluntarily publish a review or update the strategy document between key reporting points in the statutory timetable.
-This interim progress report identifies the achievements and challenges against our action plan, which is required to be published within six months of the 2-year anniversary of the publication date.
-We are also required to review the local toilet strategy within one year of every ordinary local government election.
+1.04 This interim progress report identifies the achievements and challenges against our action plan, which is required to be published within six months of the 2- year anniversary of the publication date.
+1.05 We are also required to review the local toilet strategy within one year of every ordinary local government election.
 The next local government election date in Wales is Thursday, 5 May 2022, which means that the latest date for review is 4 May 2023, with a further full review of the strategy due to be undertaken at that time.
-The extracted action plan is attached (Appendix 1- Page 10) has been reviewed; however progress on this action plan has been limited over the last 18 months due to the impact of the global pandemic and the subsequent lockdown periods from March 2020 and December 2020.
+The current strategy will be revised following this review 1.06 The extracted action plan is attached ( Appendix 1- Page 10 ) and has been reviewed; however progress on this action plan has been limited over the last 18 months due to the impact of the global pandemic and the subsequent lockdown periods from March 2020 and December 2020.
 During this time, officers and resources throughout the portfolio were reallocated to frontline service response and recovery during the pandemic, whilst access to many public facilities were restricted or temporarily closed.
-Partnership working with social and health care settings ceased due to COVID-safe building adaptations and mitigation
+Partnership working with social and health care settings ceased due to COVID- safe building adaptations and mitigation measures in place to reduce the spread of COVID-19.